-My book was published on 1 March 2013.
-It is available from Amazon UK and ES; £9.50 or €11; or within Spain, directly from me at €10 – firstname.lastname@example.org (postage extra in each case).
-To read more about the book, please go to www.hermitagebook.net
+This book (second edition) is available from Amazon UK, or within Spain directly from me [eb.tenyks@ycartm – type this backwards].
+To read more about the book and the author, please go to www.hermitagebook.net